Mode of StudyPart-time work-based

-If you want to study for a recognised engineering university degree as part of your present working day, the BSc (Hons) Engineering Studies Learning at Work degree course is the perfect choice for you.
+If you want to study for an engineering degree without having to take a career break, the BSc (Hons) Engineering Studies Learning at Work degree course is the perfect choice for you.

 Whether you need to improve your general engineering knowledge or specialise in areas such as systems analysis, design engineering or manufacturing, you can tailor the course to match your professional and personal aspirations and your employer's objectives.